About Speaker’s Edge

 The Marketplace Pitch (4-6 minutes): The Marketplace of ideas is alive and well at Ole Miss.
 Students present their best ideas for product/service development or a course of action.
 As rising professionals, students research, develop, and “pitch” their ideas to a real or hypothetical audience of their choice, exercising the centuries old art of persuasion.

-(NEW EVENT) Team Pitch (10-13 minutes w/ 2 minutes Q & A from the judges): We’ve all heard it – employers are looking for leaders, who can work in teams and problem solve.
+Team Pitch (10-13 minutes w/ 2 minutes Q & A from the judges): We’ve all heard it – employers are looking for leaders, who can work in teams and problem solve.
 All while writing and speaking about it with skill.
 This event covers them all.
 Designed to challenge students to address a critical need within a company, recommend action, create a power point and a team presentation.